EdwinVelazquez/Revenge/ControllerTest/README.md

-# This is a readme for the ControlTest folder
+# This is a readme for the ControllerTest folder

 This is just a test for the bare bones of managing controls of the inputs (keyboard, controls(ps3), etc) If you want to use the PS3Controller class you need to setup jinput